Estadio Zorros del Desierto: LaMia Flight 2933 Reaction

 On December 4, 2016, Club de Deportes Cobreloa decided to make a tribute to the victims of LaMia Flight 2933, in which personnel of the Associação Chapecoense de Futebol team, journalists of Brazil and Bolivian air crew were among the 71 people killed.
 This tribute consisted of a drawing of the logo of the team in the middle of the field.
 Before the match a minute of silence paid tribute to the victims.
 Cobreloa wore a commemorative jersey with the Chapecoense logo below the team logo.
 The LED screen showed the Chapecoense logo over Cobreloa and the rival logo intermittently.

+2026

+To the January 17, the enty dependent of Municipality of Calama, the Corporación Municipal de Deportes y Recreación (CORMUDEP) organizated an event to baptize the stadium.
+The event had a wide list of national and international athletes including the tennis olympic gold medal winner, Fernando González, to face selected players of Cobreloa through its history, with a friendly match.
+Previous to this event, the authorities of the city made an ancenstral ritual called Pago a la tierra to bless the stadium and the presentation of the Cobreloa squad.

 International matches

 On February 17, 1985, the Chilean national football team played its first international match at this stadium, facing the Danish team Vejle Boldklub, winning 5–0, thanks to two goals by Jorge Aravena, and one each by Héctor Puebla, Juan Carlos Letelier and Luis Alberto Mosquera.

 In 1997, there was a request from the National Football Federation for the stadium to host a qualifying match for the France 98 World Cup against the Argentinian national football team, on September 10 of that year.

 The second time that the Chilean national team played at home in this stadium was on May 26, 2010, in a friendly match against the Zambian national team, in preparation for the 2010 World Cup.
 The result was 3–0 in favor of Chile with two goals by Alexis Sánchez and one by Jorge Valdivia.

 On January 27, 2022, at 21:15 hrs PM UTC -4, this stadium was host of the first Chile International match for World cup qualification, outside Santiago, Chile, against the Argentina National Football Team valid for the Matchday 15 of this competition.
 The score of this match was 1–2, an Argentinian victory, with goals by Ben Brereton Díaz for Chile and Ángel Di Maria and Lautaro Martinez for Argentina.
 The public attendance was 8,800.